Broccolito/ICHapBlock/README.md

   sudo apt-get install r-base
   ```

-- Install Shiny in R
+- Install Shiny and required packages in R

   In R, type in: